IT Grade

+Note: in this context, IT does not mean Information Technology, but it is an Engineering term.

-IT grade(s) refer to an internationally accepted code system for tolerances on linear dimensions.
+An IT grade is an internationally accepted code system for tolerances on linear dimensions.
 Such code systems may be used to produce interchangeable parts.
 In engineering, the word tolerance refers to a range of allowable dimensions or values.
 Standard tolerance grades are a group of tolerances for linear sizes characterized by a common identifier.
 For SI measurements, a system of tolerance grades defined in ISO 286 is frequently used and identified by the letters IT followed by a number specifying how precise the requirements are, relative to the nominal size of a part.

 For example, IT14 refers to a group of tolerances used in manufacturing.
 For a part dimensioned at 10 mm, IT14 allows for up to 0.36 mm of variation in size.
 As the IT grade number increases, the tolerances increase; similarly, for larger nominal sizes, the standard tolerances increase.
 For a part dimensioned at 100 mm, IT14 allows for up to 0.87 mm of variation in size.